-You don’t have to believe the hash written here (in case you’re worried someone changed it to mess with the result) because you copied it down before the round started.
+You do not have to believe the hash written here (in case you are worried that someone changed it to mess with the result) because you copied it down before the round started.

 And now, the only thing left to do is see whether the result is the same as the hash you got before the round began.

-And now, by comparing the result of the calculator and the hash you got at the beginning of the game round:
+By comparing the result of the calculator and the hash you got at the beginning of the game round …